Skip to content

 • There are no suggestions because the search field is empty.

-Learn what a VFX Turnover Package is and how to export it.
+Learn about the contents of the VFX Turnover Package and how to export it

 What is a VFX Turnover Package?

-3. Signiant app installed to allow downloads via Media Shuttle.
+• Signiant app is installed to allow downloads via Media Shuttle.

-• An RGBA image with the final result generated by DeepEditor, containing only the pixels that DeepEditor created (currently the lower half of the face).
+• An RGBA image with the final result generated by DeepEditor, containing only the pixels that DeepEditor created (the lower half of the face).
 This way, these images can be easily composited on top of the original frames.

-• The output of DeepEditor’s neural renderer without any compositing applied, allows VFX artists to apply their compositing processes if desired.
+• The output of DeepEditor’s neural renderer without any compositing applied.
+This allows VFX artists to apply their own compositing processes if desired.

 • An ST map that can be used to wrap any textures or masks and composite them on the output.

 • Interpolation Data.
 A per-frame value ranging from zero to one.
-This interpolation value represents the difference in mouth shape between the source and the visually dubbed output.
+This interpolation value represents how much of the new performance was applied to the Source.
 A value of one indicates the visual dub is fully active, while a value of zero suggests the original source can be revealed, disabling the render.
 Using the Interpolation_PT_Flw Nuke Gizmo, an artist can extract these values into a curve.
-You can download this node here (download link).
+You can download this node here

 • A 3D camera representing the camera angle and movements of the original shot.